BaiShuanghao/CDFSC-MLP/README.md

 ## Training and Evaluation
 Please follow the instructions for training, evaluating, and reproducing the results.
-Firstly, you can modify the name of cfg file if you need.
+Firstly, you can modify the name of the CFG file that trains on different models.
+These CFG files are in [our_config](our_config).
 ### Training
 ```bash
 bash train.sh